wp-plugins/spider-event-calendar/readme.txt

 Spider Event Calendar is a highly configurable plugin which allows you to have multiple organized events in a calendar.
 This plugin is one of the best WordPress Calendar available in WordPress Directory.
 If you have problem with organizing your WordPress Calendar events and displaying them in a calendar format, then Spider Wordpress Calendar Plugin is the best solution.
 Maybe you just want to have a quick look at your calendar to remind yourself about the future appointments?
 It will be great if calendar extension will be able to show all events, display them in a widget as a beautiful and customizable calendar on your website.
 Spider WordPress Calendar is an extraordinary user friendly calendar.

 = Features of Spider Event Calendar: =

+* 100% responsive.
+Fully compatible with all mobile devices.
 * You can add unlimited number of calendars and unlimited number of events for each calendar.
 * [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html) can be used as a plugin and as a widget as well.
+* Separate upcoming events widget to display upcoming events in a list.
+The widget features are customizable.
 * With a simple click on the date on the Calendar you will see the events and their descriptions recorded for that day.
 * Spider Event Calendar supports events that last more than one day.
 * Possibility to set the month and the year initially displayed on the calendar (option to display any particular month instead of the current month on the calendar).